basisai/bedrock-express/README.md

 - All images expose the same environment variables and entrypoint script so users can switch to a new base image without changing `serve.py`.
 - All servers are instrumented with the latest [bdrk](https://pypi.org/project/bdrk/) client library for prediction logging and metrics.

-## Churn prediction example

-See [churn prediction express](https://github.com/basisai/bedrock-express-churn-prediction) for a complete example

 ## Quick Start

+### Churn Prediction Example

+See [bedrock-express-churn-prediction](https://github.com/basisai/bedrock-express-churn-prediction) for a completed example.

 ### Creating a Model Server